By Sara Khan · May 21, 2026

 Read next: Why Ranking Reports Don’t Pay Bills in the GEO Era · AI Overviews Are Not Killing Pakistani Traffic — Content Quality Is

-At WeProms Digital, Pakistan’s #1 CRO agency, the team specializes in this exact transition — from vanity traffic metrics to revenue-driven AI search optimization.
+At WeProms Digital, a Pakistan-focused CRO agency, the team specializes in this exact transition — from vanity traffic metrics to revenue-driven AI search optimization.
 The agency audits Pakistani businesses’ current AI search visibility across Google AI Mode, ChatGPT, and Perplexity; identifies specific citation gaps against competitors; and restructures existing content for AI extraction without requiring new content production.
 Reach out at hello@weproms.com, WhatsApp +92 300 0133399, or weproms.com/contact-us to discuss an AI citation optimization strategy.

 Sources & References